revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <blockquote>

 - Software that is designed without regard to the target platform.
 - <span style="color:blue"> Software</span> is often written to maximize the performance of a specific hardware platform, but such software must be modified to make it run on other hardware.

 **Example**

 - Size of int in C is 2 bytes for 32 bit architecture and 4 bytes for 64 bit architecture.
-- Size of int in Java is the same 4 bytes for both 32 bit and 64 bit architecture
+- Size of int in Java is the same 4 bytes for both 32 bit and 64 bit architecture.
 </blockqoute>
 </details>